Our Future Path! A plan for a better world!

 Obeying the Law

 Today, there are many laws that are routinely broken.
 Some of these laws may need to be made fairer, eliminated or even strengthened, but we need to obey them as they stand until they can be fixed.
-Individuals should not have the right to decide what laws they will or will not obey.
+Individuals and groups should not have the right to decide what laws they will or will not obey.
 A society must decide what its laws are and everyone who wants to be part of that society must obey its laws.

 No Undue Harm to Others